rrenla/livelesson-git/README.md

 a 'merge' on the remote is called a "pull request" or "merge request" --'git push <WHERE> <WHAT>' to update a PR, we make the changes to the branch locally and re-push

+a merge conflict can happen after a PR is issued